 But when the vessel’s friendly skipper suddenly directs everyone’s attention to a series of dark humps cresting the nearby waves, your body tingles with excitement.
 The orcas are here…and you’re about to encounter them up-close.

-Have you been cooped up at home over the past two years and can’t wait to experience the great outdoors again?
-Now’s the time to plan that magical bucket list whale watching excursion.
-Read on for everything you need to know–then book your preferred 2022 timeslot ASAP.
+If you’ve been cooped up at home during the winter months and you can’t wait to experience the great outdoors again, now is the time to plan your bucket list whale watching excursion.
+Read on for everything you need to know––then book your preferred 2023 timeslot ASAP.

 Who are the operators?